ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   2. call union() method to a query statement passing the other two statements as parameters
   3. store the object in a variable
   4. execute the statement using DB connection object passing the variable
+- how to select rows from a table while excluding certain rows?
+  1. using except_() function to construct an SQL except statement object passing two select statements as parameters
+  2. executing the object using database connection object
+- how to query common rows using multiple select statements?
+  1. using intersect() function to create an object passing two select statements as parameters
+  2. executing the object using database connection object

 ------------